 Ireland, also known as the Emerald Isle, is a country you can enjoy whatever the season.
-There are countless fantastic activities and sights to see and do, so depending on your interests or your available time to come, we have you covered with this useful guide.
+There are countless fantastic activities to enjoy and sights to admire all year long.
+As your visit may depend on your interests or your available time, we have you covered with this useful guide.

 When is peak season?

 Thanks to its temperate climate and beautiful sights Ireland is a year-round destination.
 That said, it's still the summer months that draw the most visitors.
 The high seasons for a lot of accommodation and attractions is usually from April until September.

 The busiest months are July and August, where you may find yourself sharing attractions with many other visitors.
 The months that shoulder the summer are also popular as you can enjoy some nice weather paired with a lower visitor footfall.

 When is the best time to visit Ireland for the weather?

 It’s good to keep in mind that, like many northern Europe countries, Ireland is rainy all year long.
 It is not such a green country for nothing!
 As the weather is pretty changeable, you may find you encounter rain, sunshine and wind all within one day.
 It is part of the experience and charm of Ireland!

 Be prepared and you won’t miss a single thing.
 This is why we recommend always having a few layers with you, especially windproof and rainproof layers.
 Check out our Ireland packing guide for more information.

 The weather is also slightly dependent on where you are visiting.
 Generally, the west coast is windier as it is exposed to the Atlantic Ocean, and the south-east gets the best weather.

 You can find out more about the weather in Ireland with our handy weather guide.

 While the weather may be a big draw for some, you may want to come to Ireland for a particular month or season, whether that’s when you have holidays or when you want to enjoy a certain activity.